statnihilist/terminal-search/README.md

 3. Close the present terminal or alternatively run `source .bashrc`
 3. Type `wikipedia_search <name of topic>` in any terminal

-Currently under author development: master_separatesearch
+Currently under author development: None

 Proposed changes are given in todo.txt.